Mireiaandueza/Spatial_Analysis/README.md

 ## Data availability

 Data used for this project were generated in the Epithelial Carcinogenesis group at the CNIO.
-These were Visium 10X Genomics Spatial Transcriptomics data generated with panccreatic samples of GEMM mouse models.
+These were Visium 10X Genomics Spatial Transcriptomics data generated with panccreatic samples of a GEMM.
 Data is not publicly available in this repository.

 ## Scripts